Friday, April 5, 2024

 Content styles

 At high school in the informatics class, our teacher required us to use styles in MS Word.
 We didn't comprehend it much, because it was simpler to just format the text, but later I really appreciated the drill.
-Styles are highly useful and nowadays I'm struggling with documents, that don't use them.
+Styles are highly useful and nowadays it's a real pain to edit documents that don't use them.

 Well, actually everybody I know, who themselves adopted the concept of styles, have the similar problem with poorly styled documents.
 Styles are like a batch format update, which can't be done easily with formatting.